Tips for Learning to Develop Healthy Friendships

 For the friend - during an episode we may feel as though we are being babied, and are not allowed to 'do anything fun'.
 We may also feel as though there is no hope for us, we are a burden, and that the world would be better off without us in it.
 If you become extremely worried about the bipolar individual, then do not hesitate to intervene.
 An example of a time where you may need to intervene is if you believe your friend has discontinued medication without their clinician or other mental health worker knowing.
 Try to obtain the details of the relevant mental health team, or even take them to the nearest hospital.
 It is always better to err on the side of caution, so have faith in your decision.

-You May Also Like:Adjusting to Life After Hospitalization for Bipolar
+You May Also Like:How to Manage School Life With Bipolar Disorder

 Related Search Topics (Ads):